-Risk management function of the Bank is responsible for identifying, measuring, monitoring and reporting risk.
-To enhance the effectiveness of its role, staff attached to it are given regular training, enabling them to develop and refine their skills.
-They are well supported by IT systems that have made data extraction, analysis and modelling possible.
-Regular and ad-hoc reports are generated on Key Risk Indicators and risk matrices of the Bank as well as the subsidiaries, for review by the Senior Management, Executive and Board Committees, and the Board which rely on such reports for evaluating risk and providing strategic direction.
+The risk management function of the Bank is responsible for identifying, measuring, monitoring, and reporting risk.
+To enhance the effectiveness of its role, the staff attached to it is given regular training, enabling them to develop and refine their skills.
+They are well supported by IT systems facilitating data extraction, analysis, and modelling of possible scenarios.
+Regular and ad-hoc reports are generated on Key Risk Indicators and risk matrices of the Bank as well as the subsidiaries, for review by the Senior Management, Executive and Board Committees, and the Board which relies on such reports for evaluating risk and providing strategic direction.

-Please refer Annex 3 for the minimum disclosure requirements under Pillar III as per the Banking Act Direction No. 01 of 2016.
+Refer Annex 2 for the minimum disclosure requirements under Pillar III as per the Banking Act Direction No. 01 of 2016.

-Please refer Annex 3 for the D-SIB Assessment Exercise disclosed as required by the Banking Act Direction No. 10 of 2019.
+Refer Annex 2 for the D-SIB Assessment Exercise disclosed as required by the Banking Act Direction No. 10 of 2019.